YoinkBird/cyclesafe_server/docs/worklogs/worklog.md

 # ISSUES

-server POST response shouldn't return the full json body, only a 200: TODO server GET should propagate errors from the runhook: TODO create dedicated model test; replace steps within verify step with a standalone test, either in the model repo, or in the server repo (if for some reason the input/output depends on the server): TODO
+update server response for POST; server POST response shouldn't return the full json body, only a 200: https://github.com/YoinkBird/cyclesafe_server/issues/20 server GET should propagate errors from the runhook: https://github.com/YoinkBird/cyclesafe_server/issues/22 create dedicated model test; replace steps within verify step with a standalone test, either in the model repo, or in the server repo (if for some reason the input/output depends on the server): https://github.com/YoinkBird/cyclesafe_server/issues/23

-server should propagate error: TODO
+server should propagate error on invalid GET: https://github.com/YoinkBird/cyclesafe_server/issues/24
 ```
 Traceback (most recent call last):
   File "./code/model.py", line 1585, in <module>